Hidden history among the tombs of Recoleta

 On weekends, hundreds of tourists visit the necropolis to see where various figures in Argentine history rest in peace

-Saturday, middle of the morning.
+Saturday, mid-morning.
 Tourists line up.
 They are anxious because the guided tour is about to begin.
 A route through passageways, vaults & tombs.
 A walk through Argentine history via Recoleta Cemetery.

 The scene repeats itself every week.
 According to official statistics from the city government, some 24,000 tourists visited the oldest necropolis in the city of Buenos Aires in 2008 alone.